blog posts

 How To Installing Linux On Flash

-In general, sometimes people have to start another operating system to access their files and make backups of the files without creating the primary operating system on the computer or laptop, for example, in a situation where even the Safe Mode of the primary operating system is not responsive, and the user needs a clean boot.
+In general, sometimes people have to start another operating system to access their files and make backups without creating the primary operating system on the computer or laptop.
+This is especially true when even the primary operating system’s Safe Mode is not responsive, and the user needs a clean boot.

-Also, someone might want to try out a variety of Linux distributions before doing a full install despite the five reasons to install Linux on a laptop; It also doesn’t want to remove its current operating system before making a final decision.
+Also, someone might want to try out a variety of Linux distributions before doing a complete installation despite the five reasons for installing Linux on a laptop; it also doesn’t want to remove its current operating system before making a final decision.
 Also, maybe someone else always wants to have a portable operating system and run it on any computer.

 In other situations, a person needs applications of a particular operating system.

-At the same time, he does not use that operating system, and due to the occupied space in the case of installing two operating systems side by side, he does not agree with this method.
+At the same time, he does not use that operating system, and he does not agree with this method because it takes up space by installing two operating systems side by side.

-Therefore, one of the proposed solutions will be to install Linux on a flash memory, which is not particularly complicated and seems almost as easy as learning how to install Linux on an Apple MacBook; But the ways to achieve this goal are different, and everyone may be comfortable with a particular method.
-Stay with Zoomit as always.
+Therefore, one of the proposed solutions will be installing Linux on a flash memory, which is not particularly complicated and seems almost as easy as learning to install Linux on an Apple MacBook.
+However, the ways to achieve this goal differ; everyone may be comfortable with a particular method.

-Another important point that should be noted about installing Linux on Flash is its shortcomings and weaknesses, including removing changes made in the operating system on Flash.
+Another critical point to note about installing Linux on Flash is its shortcomings and weaknesses, including the ability to remove changes made in the operating system on Flash.

-In this way, the user can install the desired software on that operating system; But every time it is restarted, it returns to the first state.
+In this way, the user can install the desired software on that operating system; however, it returns to its first state every time it is restarted.

-In fact, unlike the operating system on DVD Live, which only runs the operating system and the user cannot install software on it, it is also possible to install the program in the case of using Flash.
+Unlike the operating system on DVD Live, which only runs the operating system and the user cannot install software, it is also possible to install the program when using Flash.
 Still, in some installation methods, these changes are not permanent.

 Installing Linux on Flash in Windows

-By now, you must have come across portable software in the Windows environment.
-In this tutorial, we want to create a mobile example of the operating system on Flash.
+By now, you must have encountered portable software in the Windows environment.
+In this tutorial, we want to create a mobile operating system example on Flash.
 For this purpose, we need the image or ISO file of the desired operating system and install a live and executable version of the operating system on a USB flash drive.

-To install Linux on a flash drive, prepare a flash drive with at least 4 GB of memory (8 GB is better); Of course, if you want to install many programs on the operating system, choose a flash with more memory.
+To install Linux on a flash drive, prepare a drive with at least 4 GB of memory (8 GB is better).
+Of course, choose a drive with more memory if you want to install many programs on the operating system.
 Connect it to the USB 3.0 port and follow the step-by-step tutorial.

 Installing Linux on Flash in Windows and Rufus software

-First step: First, download the image or ISO file of the desired Linux operating system, which is available for free, from the official website.
-After installing Linux on Flash, it is better to choose the 32-bit operating system version to run it on any system.
+First step: Download the desired Linux operating system image or ISO file, which is free from the official website.
+After installing Linux on Flash, choosing the 32-bit operating system version to run it on any system is better.

 Installing Ubuntu on a flash drive in Windows

-Second step: Rufus software is a practical tool for creating bootable and live Flash, which you must also download and install.
+Second step: Rufus software is a practical tool for creating bootable and live Flash, which must also be downloaded and installed.

 Installing Linux on Flash with Rufus